elizaOS/jeju/documentation/support.md

 # Support & Community

-Get help, connect with the community, and stay updated on Jeju L3.
+Get help, connect with the community, and stay updated on Jeju.

 ## Quick Help